 One of the first times you’ll notice the hard water in London is when you wash your hair.
 It comes out feeling a bit gross – like it still has some product in it, not quite clean, looks dull and feels rough.
 Here are some ways to get your pre-London hair back:

 - Use apple cider vinegar to rinse your hair every 1-2 weeks to help remove build up from the hard water and smooth down the cuticles.
 Mix 1 tablespoon of vinegar to 3 cups of water and after shampooing as normal, massage the mixture onto your hair.
 Leave it for a couple of mins and rinse off.
 It’ll make your hair shiny and smooth – just avoid doing it more than once a week or it can dry out your hair

 - Lemon juice – follow the same as above but use lemon juice in place of the vinegar.
 It has the same acidic nature which will help remove buildup from your hair – with the added benefit of helping with dandruff

-- Try Vichy Dercos – £8 from Amazon.
-It’s a personal favourite that I’ve tested on myself then loads of my friend with different hair types – all with great results!
+- Try Vichy Dercos – £9 from Amazon.
+It’s a self-discovered personal favourite that I’ve tested on myself then loads of my friend with different hair types – all with great results!
 It does absolute wonders for your hair (suitable for hair with or without dandruff) – I use it for my first rinse followed by a second rinse with my normal shampoo then conditioner.
 My hair feels like I’ve just bathed in fresh, soft Australian water.
 Try it every other wash, as I’ve found using it too often makes my hair get greasy faster (I have normal hair, not coloured, if that helps for comparison).
 There’s also the Area H2O HardWater Shampoo – £9.95 from Amazon.
 You can use it with your normal conditioner and it’ll get your hair almost back to the good ol’ pre-hard water days